Dr Julie Lynch APDG (Director Centre for Design Practices)

 Lynch, Julie, review.
 Shakespeare and Costume, Patricia Lennox and Bella Mirabella (2015) in Studies in Costume for Performance 1, no.2 (UK: Intellect, 2016)

 Lynch, Julie.
 “Such stuff as dreams are made on: exploring costume design’s semiotic and scenographic potential in making meaning for performance,” in Studies in Costume for Performance 1, no.1 (UK: Intellect, 2016)

 Her design work is included in: Costume Design at the Turn of the Century: 1990 -2015 (Exhibition Catalogue, Moscow: A.A.
 Bakhrushin State Central Theatre Museum, 2015),46-48.

 Her design work is included in: Fielding, Eric and Peter McKinnon, eds.
 Scenography 1990 – 2015 (UK: Organisation of Scenography Technicians and Architects of Theatre, 2016), 304.

 Her design work is included in: Curtis, Stephen.
 Staging ideas: set and costume design for theatre (Strawberry Hills, NSW: Currency Press, 2014), 53,113,158,215,221.

-Julie’s research interests are based around the roles and contributions of the ‘creative collective’ within scenography.
-In 2014, Julie attained a Master of Arts by Research degree, and is currently completing her Doctorate at the University of Sydney – Department of Performance and Theatre Studies, and has a Masters of Arts by Research from the Department of Film Studies, University of Sydney (2014).
+Julie’s research interests are based around the roles, collaborations and contributions of the ‘creative collective’ within scenography.
+In 2018, Julie attained a Doctor of Arts degree at the University of Sydney – Department of Performance and Theatre Studies, and has a Masters of Arts by Research from the Department of Film Studies, University of Sydney (2014).